strikergoutham/AutoC2/README.md

 ## Getting Started

-* Only files we touch for changing configuration is **vars.tf** and **terraform.tfvars**\
+* Only files we touch for changing configuration is **vars.tf** and **terraform.tfvars**.
-* first generate SSH keys for setting up public key authentication on any launched instances.\
+* first generate SSH keys for setting up public key authentication on any launched instances.
 ```bash
 ssh-keygen -f keyy
 ```
-* inside **vars.tf** , update the path to keys in PRIVATE_KEY , PUBLIC_KEY and other values such as region_aws and AMI value (can be found at cloud-images.ubuntu.com)\
+* inside **vars.tf** , update the path to keys in PRIVATE_KEY , PUBLIC_KEY and other values such as region_aws and AMI value (can be found at cloud-images.ubuntu.com).
-* inside **terraform.tfvars** , update IAM user access key and secret key.\
+* inside **terraform.tfvars** , update IAM user access key and secret key.

-* run the following command inside this repo project root to initiatize resources
+* run the following command inside this repo project root to initiatize resources.

 ```bash
 terraform init